-- Where the family can lease a unit, including renting a unit inside or outside the PHA's jurisdiction, and any information on selecting a unit that HUD provides; - An explanation of how portability works.
-The PHA may not discourage the family from choosing to live anywhere in the PHA jurisdiction or outside the PHA jurisdiction under portability, unless otherwise expressly authorized by statute, regulation, PIH Notice, or court order; - HACAThe PHA must inform the family of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the family's assistance; - The advantages of areas that do not have a high concentration of low-income families; and - For families receiving welfare to-work vouchers, a description of any local obligations of a welfare to-work family and an explanation that failure to meet the obligations is grounds for denial of admission or termination of assistance.
+- How the Housing Choice Voucher program works; - Family and owner responsibilities; - Where the family can lease a unit, including renting a unit inside or outside the PHA's jurisdiction, and any information on selecting a unit that HUD provides;

+- An explanation of how portability works.
+The PHA may not discourage the family from choosing to live anywhere in the PHA jurisdiction or outside the PHA jurisdiction under portability, unless otherwise expressly authorized by statute, regulation, PIH Notice, or court order; - HACA must inform the family of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the family's assistance; - The advantages of areas that do not have a high concentration of low-income families; and

-In briefing a family, HACA will take appropriate steps to ensure effective communication in accordance with 24 CFR 8.6 and 28 CFR part 35, subpart E, and must provide information on the reasonable accommodation process. that includes a person with disabilities, HACA will take steps to ensure effective communication.
+In briefing a family, HACA will take appropriate steps to ensure effective communication in accordance with 24 CFR 8.6 and 28 CFR part 35, subpart E, and must provide information on the reasonable accommodation process.